jazzdotdev/jazz/Readme.md

 Torchbear gives you power of Rust with the simplicity of Lua.
 You can use it for web automation, embedded programming, data anlysis, and anything else you can imagine.

-Note:  You don't need to learn Rust to use Torchbear.
+Lua is a very simple language, [that you can learn in 15 minutes](http://tylerneylon.com/a/learn-lua/).
+You don't need to learn Rust to use Torchbear.

 ## Built-in Tools